thaodex/thaodex/README.md

 <!--             ABOUT ME          -->
 <!-- ============================= -->

 ## 🧩 About Me

 🌸 I’m a Computer Science student who loves blending **creativity with technology**.
 💻 I enjoy building tools, experimenting with **AI & automation**, and exploring how design meets code.
 🚀 I believe in _“learning by doing”_ and sharing knowledge through open source.
-🎧 Outside coding, I’m probably listening to Miku songs or creating something aesthetic 💙
+🎧 Outside coding, I’m probably listening to Miku songs or designing aesthetic layouts 💙

 ---